turbot/steampipe-mod-googleworkspace-compliance/cis_v120/docs/cis_overview.md

-To obtain the latest version of the official guide, please visit [http://benchmarks.cisecurity.org](http://benchmarks.cisecurity.org)

 ## Overview

 The CIS Google Workspace Foundations Benchmark provides the prescriptive guidance for establishing a secure configuration posture for CIS Google Workspace Foundations Benchmark v1.2.0.